 The Charbon I first discovered, when I drove along Cooper Drive and turned left across an overhead bridge into Cement Avenue, is a village of workers’ cottages.
 There are today less than thirty houses in this part of Charbon though one hundred and eight lots can be seen on the subdivision plan.
 In a way this is the youngest part of Charbon.
 After a forced closing during the war, the company realised they could only re-open if they attracted skilled workers and migrants by supplying housing, so quickly erected seventeen pre-fabricated steel houses with corrugated fibro roofs and fibro walls.
 In 1925 A J Swan had imagined a hotel in this part of the township.
 Despite lining up a Sydney brewery and enlisting a Sydney barrister, the application for a hotel license failed and Charbon became a dry town, except for the bottles carried back from Kandos or the secret still in someone’s back yard.

 If we drive south down Charbon Road we pass a flattish piece of ground on the left with two friendly white horses.
 There is nothing to be seen except a driveway entrance, but here was the first accommodation, a boarding house for men building the works’ infrastructure.
 In March 1925 the Mudgee Guardian announced that it “accommodates 60 men for half of whom sleeping quarters have been provided” (The other half were presumably in tents).
-Lynette brought it to life with a diagram based on her early memories of the fifties and sixties.
+Lynette Edwards brought it to life with a diagram based on her early memories of the fifties and sixties.
 There were two separate boarding house buildings with numerous small bedrooms, garages, car ports, dining rooms, outside toilets and showers, and a donkey hot water system.
 It seems to me a boarding house keeper didn’t have an easy job.
 Those who ran the Charbon boarding house included Walter Harris (1925), Fred and Nellie Aylett (1927), Mr Davis and Mrs Funk (1929), Mrs Angus (1930), Mr Burrows (1933 – he sold the contents and the complex appeared to close till after the war), Mr Connor (1949), Mr and Mrs Cass (1954) and Thelma and Ned Morton.

-Station Street I suspect was liveliest street in Charbon; and the prettiest, going by its avenue of camphor laurels.
+Station Street I suspect was the liveliest street in Charbon; and the prettiest, going by its avenue of camphor laurels.
 It has some of the first private houses in the village, “very nice looking cottages, built in most cases of concrete”.
 On the corner of Station Street was the two-teacher and sometimes one-teacher school; and beside it a tennis court.
 You can still see the entry on the corner, but there is not much sign of the prize-winning garden.
-A 1929 photo shows thirty-nine children, a 1939 photo shows 49.
+A 1929 photo shows 39 children, a 1939 photo shows 49.
 The school building was eventually moved to Kandos Public School.